gmr/consulate/README.rst

 Command Line Utilities
 ----------------------
-There are two command line scripts that are installed:
+Consulate comes with two command line utilities that make working with Consul easier from a management perspective.
+The ``consulate`` application provides a cli wrapper for common tasks performed and the ``passport`` application implements configuration file templating.

 consulate
 ^^^^^^^^^